alphagov/paas-developer-docs/docs/deploying_services/postgres.md

     where SERVICE is the service you want, PLAN is the plan you want, and SERVICE_INSTANCE is a unique, descriptive name for this instance of the service.

     Note that for a production service, we strongly recommend you select the high-availability plan (``M-HA-dedicated-9.5``).

-    Paid services may need to be enabled on your account; if you receive an error stating "service instance cannot be created because paid service plans are not allowed", please contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](gov-uk-paas-support@digital.cabinet-office.gov.uk).

 3. It may take some time for the service instance to be set up.
 To find out its status, run: